daattali/beautiful-jekyll/get-involved.md

 ### Read the Indivisible Guide

-Before you do anything else, please read [The Indivisible Guide](https://www.indivisibleguide.com/download-the-guide).
+Start with [The Indivisible Guide](https://www.indivisibleguide.com/download-the-guide).
 That's the playbook we're following.
-It presents a specific strategy designed especially for us to resist the bad policies we expect from Trump and his supporters.
+It presents a specific strategy designed especially for us to resist the bad policies coming from Trump and his supporters.

 ### Join our Facebook Group

-If you're a Facebook user, you can join the [TX-10 Indivisible Facebook Group](https://www.facebook.com/groups/381205945554014/), where we post our announcements and "call to action" notices.
+If you're a Facebook user, join the [TX-10 Indivisible Facebook Group](https://www.facebook.com/groups/381205945554014/) where we post our announcements and "call to action" notices.
 We also share selected links of interest.
 It's a closed group, and you can request access from the above-linked page.